ReignBit/js-kat-api/README.md

 ## How to run
 - Download the ZIP or checkout the repo
+- Edit `config.json.default` to your liking, rename to `config.json` when finished.
 - Extract and run `npm run dev`.
 This starts the server in nodemon, which will automatically restart on any code changes.